 Minimalist Parenting, The First Year

 What do you really need for the first year with your baby?
 Not much at all!
 Your baby will be happy to stare at you and explore their surroundings, we really tend to overthink what our children need and want.
 Bright, flashing lights and hard plastics aren't the best materials for babies, let alone older kids.
 When you start to create your baby registry, consider what will add to your day-to-day life!
-Affiliate links are included in this post for your convenience.

 When I became a mom, I was so overwhelmed by everything I thought I needed to maintain and do every day.
 With all the clothes, toys, and junk lying around, I became stressed.
 Now, I won't say it was just the stuff, but it added to my mental clutter and then to my to-do list.
 That was the main reason I switched to living minimally.